 Can get rather windy and about 15 trains a day are going directly underneath you.
 You dont just hear them, you can actually feel them.

 A slightly tricky approach.
 You used to be able to park in the single pullout right below the "pit" but that is now being patrolled.
 Parking options include the hiking trail-head on Sandy Hook Rd.
 Go under rail bridge and another half mile to parking.
 This lot fills up fast with hikers on the weekend.
 Sandy Hook is accessed off of 340 in MD by taking Keep Tryst Rd. to sandy hook rd.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Train Tunnel Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Train Tunnel Wall: